emews/emews-project-creator/README.md

 ## Using emewscreator ##

-Make sure emewscreator in PYTHONPATH.
+Make sure emewscreator is in PYTHONPATH.
 For example

 `export PYTHONPATH="/home/nick/Documents/repos/emews-project-creator"`